miccoli/pyownet/docs/protocol.rst

    :param bool verbose: if true, print on ``sys.stdout`` debugging messages
                         related to the owserver protocol.
    :return: proxy object
-   :raises ConnError: if no connection can be established with
+   :raises pyownet.protocol.ConnError: if no connection can be established
-                      ``host`` at ``port``.
+        with ``host`` at ``port``.
-   :raises ProtocolError: if a connection can be established but the server
+   :raises pyownet.protocol.ProtocolError: if a connection can be established
-                          does not support the owserver protocol.
+        but the server does not support the owserver protocol.

    Proxy objects are created by this factory function; for ``persistent=False`` will be of class :class:`_Proxy` or